 Beypore coastal Police Station was built under the First Phase of Coastal Security Scheme.
 It started functioning on 27th June 2010 (Govt.
 Notification-GO (Rt) 513/2011 Home Dated 16/02/2011) in a newly constructed 3 storied building, with a watch tower on the top, at the banks of the river Chaliyar, near Beypore Estuary.
 The station was built in a land of area 20 cents in survey no.4/2 of Kadalundy Village in Kozhikode District.

-The jurisdiction of the Police station is up to 12 Nautical Mile off the coast starting from Kadalundy Kadavu South End to Drainage of Govt.
+The jurisdiction of the Police station is up to 12 Nautical Miles over the territorial waters off the coast starting from Kadalundy Kadavu South End to Drainage of Govt.
 General Hospital at Kozhikode Beach.

-Boarder Police Stations are Azheekode Coastal PS(South) & Azheekkal Coastal PS(North)
+Boarder Police Stations are Azheekode Coastal PS(South) & Elathur Coastal PS(North)